noel-friedrich/terml/README.md

 # terml
 a really bad programming language for my terminal website
 > also, it doesn't use any dependencies
+> try it out on [my website](https://noel-friedrich.de/terml/interactive/)

 ```py
 DEF "PRINTLN" "n"